11 best Instaspots & photo locations in Trosa

 Along the streets of Trosa there are many beautiful old houses for you to look at and capture in a picture.
 If you stop and look a little closer, there are also lots of small details on these houses to photograph.
 Gossip/window mirrors, cute little doors and beautiful signs.
 Go find the little gems.
 We promise many Instaspots and photo locations!

-9. The phone booth
+9. The Phone Booth

 The beautiful phone booth stands between Skolparken (School park) and Rådstugan (town hall).
 It’s been a long time since you could call from it, but instead you can find a lovely book to take with you.
 Or maybe you have a book you want to leave for someone else to read?
 Of course, it is also a perfect motif for your Instagram picture.